cloud-coder/cascon-2017-kubernetes/Kubernetes_Lab.md

 kubectl get pods mypod -o yaml
 ```

-> __Tip:__ for all such commands that show large content on the console, if you are interested in just viewing the content no clutter up your console, you can pipe the results in `less` or `more` to simplify viewing, like so: `kubectl get pods mypod -o yaml | less`
+> __Tip:__ for all such commands that show large content on the console, if you are interested in just viewing the content and do not like to clutter up your console, you can pipe (`|`) the results into `less` or `more` to simplify viewing, like so: `kubectl get pods mypod -o yaml | less`

 It is also possible to use a json format instead of yaml format
 ```